By Michele Linn

 Christina explains, “It’s because we have something original to say that the reader can’t get anywhere else.
 We are investing in more proprietary surveys this year than ever before.”

-Research has played such a critical role in CMI’s growth that we have a full-time research director, Lisa Murton Beets (who is sharing her secrets during Content Marketing World).
+Research has played such a critical role in CMI’s growth that we have a full-time research director, Lisa Murton Beets.
 Our PR consultant, Amanda Subler, offers step-by-step instructions as she spreads the word about our research, which gets written about or quoted at least once (usually more) per day every single day.